gawen947/gtranslate/README.md

-gtranslate
+GTranslate
 ==========

-A quick interface to tranlsation tools.
+A quick interface to translation tools.